cup113/exam-char-key/README.md

 # Exam Char Key

-A comprehensive Chinese language learning platform that specializes in ancient Chinese text analysis, character explanations, and AI-powered study assistance.
+A comprehensive Chinese language learning platform that specializes in **ancient Chinese character explanations**, and AI-powered study assistance.

 ## Features

+**Note**: This application currently requires an API key from Alibaba Cloud's DashScope service to access the Qwen AI models.
+Please ensure you have the necessary credentials before running the application.
+This might be configurable later.

 ### 🎯 Core Functionality

 - **AI-Powered Quick Answers**: Get instant responses to Chinese language questions
 - **Deep Text Analysis**: Comprehensive analysis of ancient Chinese texts with detailed annotations
 - **Character Dictionary Integration**: Real-time character explanations and definitions from ZDIC
-- **Passage Annotation**: Interactive text annotation system for ancient Chinese literature
-- **Search & Query System**: Advanced search functionality for Chinese characters and texts
+- **Textbook Integration**: Verbatim related character definitions in textbook

 ### 🤖 AI Capabilities

-- **Multiple AI Models**: Integration with Qwen models for different use cases
+- **Multiple AI Models**: Integration with Qwen models, both official (for general tasks) and fine-tuned model (for explanations)
-- **Ancient Text Classification**: Automatic detection of classical Chinese texts
 - **Contextual Understanding**: AI models trained specifically for Chinese language nuances
 - **Real-time Processing**: Streaming AI responses for better user experience

 ### 📚 Educational Tools

-- **Textbook Integration**: Built-in textbook content for structured learning
-- **History Tracking**: Keep track of your queries and learning progress
+- **History Tracking**: Keep track of your queries and learning progress, with export functionality for future revision
 - **Interactive Interface**: Modern Vue.js frontend with responsive design

 ## Technology Stack